List of Przepis na życie episodes

 Przepis na życie (English: Recipe For Life) is a Polish Comedy drama television series produced by Akson Studio for the TVN network.
 The series was created and written by Polish actress Agnieszka Pilaszewska.
 It premiered on 6 March 2011 at 21:25 after X Factor.
+For the 2011 to 2013 episodes, actress Maja Ostaszewska appeared together with leading actor Piotr Adamczyk.